Living in the Green Zone

 While we are unable to disengage from modern day life and technology, Hanson argues that we can spend most of our time in the green zone where we feel restful, peaceful, content, and loved.
 To do this, he says we must rewire our brain to take in and notice more of our positive experiences while also calming the body and brain.
 As things happen, we can stop, pause, perhaps be grateful, and then move on.
 By internalizing these positive experiences and our ability to recover and be resilient, we are able to experience and move into the green zone more easily after a red-zone experience.

 Concrete examples of moving ourselves into the green zone might include taking several slow breaths when we notice our body moving into the red zone (ie. increased heart rate, feeling frazzled, unloved, hurt, or irritated) and calm the mind by focusing on something that makes us feel safe, fulfilled or appreciated.
 Next, relax tension as best you can.
 Drink water, put your feet on the ground, eat, and use the restroom to slow down your process.
-Bring someone (or even a pet) to mind that cares about you or is loving toward you, particularly if you are feeling hurt or unloved.
+Bring someone (or even a pet) to mind who cares about you or is loving toward you, particularly if you are feeling hurt or unloved.
 You might also imagine other times when you survived and even thrived after experiencing a difficult or painful red zone experience.
 The green zone also includes leisure time, investing in relaxing and fulfilling hobbies, and cultivating meaningful relationships.

 By noticing when our body is having a red zone response, we can then begin to return to the green zone by intentionally practicing behaviors that are calming and restorative for us, and by spending time that is intentionally restful.
 In turn, our brain, body, and immune system will thank us as living in the green zone is pertinent for long-term health, longevity, psychological healing, and well-being.